zenml-io/zenml/docs/book/how-to/overview/control-caching-behavior.md

 Caching only happens when code and parameters stay the same.
 {% endhint %}

-Like many other step and pipeline settings, you can also change this afterwards:
+Like many other step and pipeline settings, you can also change this afterward:

 ```python
 # Same as passing it in the step decorator